Alimohamad21/University-Site-Stats-Calculator/README.md

 Example: SITE_PASSWORD = 'qzqt735#' (This you university website password)

 6- Run main.py
-7- Open the auto-generated csv files to view your stats.
+7- Open the auto-generated csv files using excel to view your stats.

 ```